monocle-exchange/meta/README.md

 We Meta issues to:

-- Escalte issues from our discussions that do not belong on the client repo
+- Escalate  issues from our discussions that do not belong on the client repo
-- Discusssu suggested improvements about the Monocle project
+- Discuss suggested improvements about the Monocle project
-- Recored meeting notes
+- Record meeting notes
 - Report on any incidents
 - Discussion about any new paid roles
 - Provide a place where documentation can be easily accessed, such as; policies, guidelines, terms and conditions etc